Azure/Azure-Verified-Modules/docs/content/specs-defs/specs/_index.md

 | Lifecycle | Initial, BAU, EOL                                                                                                          | Single          |
 | Validation| Manual, CI/Informational, CI/Enforced                                                                                      | Single          |

-Each tag is a concatenation of exactly one of the keys and one of the values, e.g., `Language-Bicep`, `Class-Resource`, `Type-Functional`, etc. When it's marked as `Multiple`, it means that the tag can have multiple values, e.g., `Language-Bicep, Language-Terraform`, `Persona-Owner, Persona-Contributor`, etc. When it's marked as `Single`, it means that the tag can have only one value, e.g., `Type-Functional`, `Lifecycle-Initial`, etc.
+Each tag is a concatenation of exactly one of the keys and one of the values, e.g., `Language-Bicep`, `Class-Resource`, `Type-Functional`, etc. When it's marked as `Multiple`, it means that the tag can have multiple values, e.g., `Language-Bicep, Language-Terraform`, or `Persona-Owner, Persona-Contributor`, etc. When it's marked as `Single`, it means that the tag can have only one value, e.g., `Type-Functional`, `Lifecycle-Initial`, etc.

 ## Why are there language specific specifications?